 It makes sense to cast your net widely when looking at boarding schools.
 Here's why.

-First of all let's define competitive.
-At its most basic level a competitive boarding school is one which admits less applicants than it receives applications from.
+First of all, let's define competitive.
+At its most basic level, a competitive boarding school is one that admits fewer applicants than it receives applications from.
 For example, a school has a fixed admissions deadline of January 31 each year.
 Last year it received 250 applications for 100 places.
 That means that 150 applicants were not accepted by the school.
 Perhaps some of them were put on the waiting list but we will look at that later.

 So, essentially a competitive boarding school receives more applicants than it has places which it can offer to those applicants.
 Within the scope of competitive schools are several subsets.
 There is nothing official here, of course, as no organization will officially state that such and such a school is a highly competitive school or a less competitive school and so on.
 Having said that, you do not have to know a lot about private schools to look at the data